European Art History

 Through lectures, visits, discussion groups and studio-based workshops, this module offers you the opportunity to engage with the art, history and culture of London and Berlin.

 Students joining an integrated Study Abroad Programme at UAL have the opportunity to add the European Art History module to their programme, either at the start of the Autumn term or the end of the Spring term.
-This module is included for students on the London Design Programme.

 The European Art History module is based at Chelsea College of Arts and offers a varied and stimulating introduction to art and design as it has developed in Europe since the Renaissance.